chemsallioua/SynchroPMU/README.md

 this will run the test executable and generate a  __profile.txt__ which contain the profiling results.
 To clen the test directory run:

     make clean

+# __Python API (v0.1.0)__

+The library also comes with a python API that can be used to call the __pmu_estimate()__ function from python.
+To use the API, first make sure that you have the following build tools are installed:

+- CMake (VERSION 3.0 or higher)
+- A C compiler, such as GCC
+- Make
+- Python3 (with ctypes)

+Make sure that you have already built the library using the __build.sh__ script or using __cmake__ and also installed it, specifically the dynamic library.
+(See __Building the library__ section for more details.)

+Now install the library from source by running the following command from the root directory of the project:

+    pip install ./python

+This will install the library as a python package.
+Now you can import the package and use it in your python code.

+## __Running the exaample__

+After installing the python package, you can run the example found in the __/python/examples__ directory by running the following command from the __/python/examples__ directory:

+    python3 example.py